When you give your energy and passion to a large corporation, eventually you lose your identity.

-My father worked for the same energy company 40 years, received a perfect attendance award and a gold watch upon retirement, then died several months later of a massive heart attack, unable to enjoy his long-awaited retirement.
-His compliance with the corporate system likely led to his premature death.
-Fortunately, I checked out of the system a few years ago.
+My father worked for the same energy company 44 years, received a perfect attendance award and a gold watch upon retirement, then died several months later of a massive heart attack, unable to enjoy his long-awaited retirement.

 How creative can employees be when they are watched like prisoners?

 Flexibility, on the other hand, works both ways.
 Leaders need flexibility from employees and employees need it from their leaders.
-Leaders, however, must be willing to make the first step.
-Releasing flexibility throughout an inflexible organization is like giving life to a dead corpse.
+Leaders, however, must be willing to take the first step.